forumone/gesso-wp/README.md

 ## Maintainers

-The Gesso theme is maintained by Dan Mouyard, Corey Lafferty and Lindsey DiNapoli.
+The Gesso theme is maintained by Dan Mouyard, Corey Lafferty, Lindsey DiNapoli and Derek Moon.

 Please use the Github issue queue: https://github.com/forumone/gesso-theme-wordpress/issues